-18. The Board argues that Article 90 SRMR foresees two distinct types of regimes for access to documents: (i) a general regime set out by Regulation 1049/2001, applicable to the SRB as per Articles 90(1) and 90(2) SRMR and (ii) a specific regime set out in Article 90(4) SRMR, applicable only to persons who are the subject of the SRB decision.
+- 18. The Board argues that Article 90 SRMR foresees two distinct types of regimes for access to documents: (i) a general regime set out by Regulation 1049/2001, applicable to the SRB as per Articles 90(1) and 90(2) SRMR and (ii) a specific regime set out in Article 90(4) SRMR, applicable only to persons who are the subject of the SRB decision.
 This mirrors, in the Board's view, the provisions of the Charter of Fundamental Rights, which distinguishes between right to access to documents (for any citizen of the European Union) and right to access to the subject's own file.
 The Board argues therefore that applicants who are not entitled to obtain access to documents under the conditions of Article 90(4) SRMR may however rely on the general regime of regulation 1049/2001 and their request has to be treated in accordance with those provisions.
-The Board further notes that documents disclosed on the basis of Regulation 1049/2001 become "public" following their disclosure in the sense that the SRB in the future will have to grant access to them to any other citizen of the Union requesting their disclosure, whereas documents which are disclosed under Article 90(4) SRMR remain covered by the applicable exceptions to their disclosure set out in Regulation 1049/2001 if the SRB receives requests for access by persons other than the subject of the decision.

-- 19. The Board and the Appellants agree, in this case, that the present appeal must be decided solely on ground of the general regime for access to documents set out by Regulation 1049/2001 and not on Article 90(4) SRMR; the Board argues that Appellants are not entitled to access the SRB's file on the basis of Article 90(4) SRMR. - 20.
+The Board further notes, however, that documents disclosed on the basis of Regulation 1049/2001 become "public" following their disclosure in the sense that the SRB in the future will have to grant access to them to any other citizen of the Union requesting their disclosure, whereas documents which are disclosed under Article 90(4) remain covered by the applicable exceptions to their disclosure set out in Regulation 1049/2001 if the SRB receives requests for access by persons other than the subject of the decision. - 19.
+The Board considers that the Appellants are subject to the general regime for access to documents set out by Regulation 1049/2001 but are not entitled to access the SRB's file on the basis of Article 90(4) SRMR. - 20.
 The Board further argues that it has now granted access, taken into account the guidance provided by the Appeal Panel in the context of other cases and the consultation and feedbacks received from the respective EU and national authorities and the entities concerned, partial access to a series of documents but that no additional disclosure can be granted because this is prevented by the application of the following exceptions foreseen in Regulation 1049/2001 and the Public Access Decision to the relevant parts of the relevant documents for which access is denied, as the case may be: (a) the protection of the public interest as regards the financial, monetary or economic policy of the Union of a Member State; (b) the protection of commercial interest of a natural or legal person; (c) the protection of privacy and integrity of the individual; (d) the protection of the purpose of inspections, investigations and audits; (e) the protection of the decision-making process.
 In particular, the Revised Confirmatory Decision provides, first, an overview of the exceptions preventing full access to the documents and the reasoning supporting the applicability of these exceptions and, then, a detailed assessment of each of the documents for which access is, partially or entirely, denied and the specific reasons supporting this conclusion. - 21.
 The Board finally stresses the relevance, in the present case, of the general presumption of non-accessibility regarding documents in the Board's file and notes that, where such presumption applies, it is up to the applicant to demonstrate, by reference to specific arguments, that documents or parts thereof should not be covered by this general presumption.